e-comas/e-comas.github.io/_posts/2021-12-13-expanding-your-ecommerce-into-a-new-country.md

   Localisation is a key part of successful international expansion.
 And that means knowing your audience in each country, and how they look at your product.
-thumbnail: /images/uploads/amazonvsgoogle.png
+thumbnail: /images/uploads/countries.png
-thumbnail_alt: Amazon versus Google
+thumbnail_alt: Map with pins
 tags:
+  - Operations
-  - eCommerce
+  - AmazonFeatures
 ---

 #### The USA